wolkykim/libasyncd/README.md

 libasyncd
 =========

-Embeddable Event-based Asynchronous Message/HTTP Server library in C.
+Embeddable Event-based Asynchronous Message/HTTP Server library for C/C++.

 ## What is libasyncd?